dermot-chevrier/pokemon-vae-gan/README.md

 Variational Autoencoder trained on 809 Pokémon sprites for image generation, reconstruction, and latent space interpolation.
 Includes β-VAE, augmentations, and PyTorch training pipeline.

 ## Overview
-This project implements a **Variational Autoencoder (VAE)** trained on a curated dataset of **809 Pokémon sprites**.
+This project focuses on generating Pokémon images using a **Variational Autoencoder (VAE)**, with a smaller experimental **GAN** side project.
-The goal is to explore generative modeling on a small dataset, perform interpolation experiments, and analyze latent space structure.
+The VAE allows image reconstruction, latent space interpolation, and new Pokémon image generation.
+The GAN experiments explore higher-quality sample generation.

 Because the dataset is much smaller than typical image-generation datasets, this project focuses on:
 - training stability